 When the Saharan dust season is in full swing here on St. Croix, there are a few unpleasant side effects that blow in with the dry, dusty air.
 First, the dust gets everywhere.
 No matter how much you try to keep your house, car or office cleaned, a fine layer of dust seems to be permanently settled on every surface.
 Second, the dust in the atmosphere raises the heat index; so, in addition to the warmer temperatures of summer, the air also feels hotter.
 Third, the dust can wreak havoc on those with allergies or respiratory conditions, whether human or animal.
 So, stock up on your allergy medications, eye drops, and nose sprays.

 Now for the good news… according to NOAA, the Saharan Air Layer can weaken tropical cyclones by creating downdrafts (sinking air) around the storm, which may result in the weakening of tropical systems.
 The strong winds of the Saharan Air Layer can also substantially increase the vertical wind shear in and around tropical systems, making the conditions hostile for tropical storm development.
 Translation: the Saharan Air Layer helps to lessen the intensity of tropical storms and hurricanes!
-Having seen pictures and heard stories from the aftermath of Hurricane Hugo, I would say this is definitely a good thing.
+Having been through the devastation of Hurricanes Irma and Maria, I would say this is definitely a good thing.

 While it can be a nuisance, Saharan dust is a reality of island life.
 While there are issues that arise from the dust, remember that the Saharan Air Layer also brings benefits.
 This mineral laden dust provides nutrients for the health of our rainforests and for sustaining life over much of the Northern Atlantic Ocean, as well as being key factor in suppressing potentially dangerous hurricanes.
 Just remember, EVERY cloud has a silver lining, even a dust cloud.